Cazcez/PreventItemBurning/README.md

-# PreventItemBurning
+# PreventItemLightning
-Simple plugin for preventing item to be burned
+Simple plugin for preventing item to be deleted from lightning damages